aletundo/events-recommendation-system/README.md

 ## How to use

 ### How to crawl
-The crawler relies on [python-facebook-bot](https://github.com/tudoanh/python-facebook-bot) to get Facebook events given a location.
+The crawler relies on [facebook-sdk](https://github.com/mobolic/facebook-sdk) to get Facebook events given a place.
 It is implemented with a simple script located within `fb-events-crawler/src` directory.

 #### Preliminary steps